When training journalists, I used to joke that Americans use more commas than British journalists* because they are rich and can afford the extra ink.

 Some Americans put commas between all clauses and sub-clauses.
 British-trained writers avoid them between short clauses at the start of sentences.

-Americans use commas before and at the end of a sequence of items.
+Americans use commas before and at the end of a list of items.
 This is sometimes called the Oxford comma.
 In Britain the last comma only gets used when one of the sequence items includes an and.